maxamed-calia11/AMD-7000-Series-VFIO/README.md

 After months of on and off strugling with getting my AMD 7600 XT 16gb to properly passthrough, I was able to narrow down my problems to a few issues with my linux configuration, specifically with trying to remove the amdgpu kernel module and properly detaching the gpu from the system with virsh.

+## If you encounter any issues, want to improve my instructions, or enhance the scripts, feel free to do so!
+My memory was a bit fuzzy making this so I might've left out some packages or some instructions.

 # Step 1: Enabling Hardware Virtualization

 In your motherboard UEFI BIOS, if you're on an Intel platform, enable VT-x and VT-d, along with any other virtualization features